fengyuli-dev/multimedia-gpt/README.md

 # Multimedia GPT

 Multimedia GPT connects your OpenAI GPT with vision and audio.
 You can now send images and audio recordings using your OpenAI API key, and get a response in both text and image formats.
-Right now, we are exploring ways to connect even more modalities of data, such as videos, PDFs, webpages, etc. All is made possible by a prompt manager inspired and built upon [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt).
+We are currently adding support for PDFs and videos.
+All is made possible by a prompt manager inspired and built upon [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt).

 ## Support Us
 This project is under active development, and more features will be added soon. **Please consider :star: star us** or follow the [author](https://github.com/fengyuli-dev) if this idea is interesting to you.
 We thank all our [supporters](#supporters)!

 ## Models
-In addition to all of the vision foundation models mentioned in [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt), Multimedia GPT supports [OpenAI Whisper](https://openai.com/research/whisper), [OpenAI DALLE](https://openai.com/blog/dall-e-api-now-available-in-public-beta), and many more is under development!
+In addition to all of the vision foundation models mentioned in [Microsoft Visual ChatGPT](https://github.com/microsoft/visual-chatgpt), Multimedia GPT supports [OpenAI Whisper](https://openai.com/research/whisper) and [OpenAI DALLE](https://openai.com/blog/dall-e-api-now-available-in-public-beta)!
 This means that **you no longer need your own GPUs for voice recognition and image generation** (although you still can!)

 The base chat model can be configured as **any OpenAI LLM**, including ChatGPT and GPT-4.
-We default to CharGPT `gpt-3.5-turbo`.
+We default to ChatGPT `gpt-3.5-turbo`.

+You are welcome to fork this project and add models that's suitable for your own use case.
+A simple way to do this is through [llama_index](https://github.com/jerryjliu/llama_index).
+You will have to create a new class for your model in `model.py`, and add a runner method `run_<model_name>` in `multimedia_gpt.py`.
+See `run_pdf` for an example.

 ## Demo
 In this demo, ChatGPT is fed with a recording of [a person telling the story of Cinderella](public/cinderella.mp3).